UWP Board & Staff

 Virginia Weiskopf

-River Corps Member Virginia Weiskopf
+River Corps Member Elliot Risch

 UWP also contracts with Mountain Studies Institute for additional scientific support, where the main contractor with UWP is Jake Kurzweil.